Employee Entitlement Remediation Program

 UniSuper has been notified of the remediation and has arranged for member service consultants to be available to provide support.
 Appointments can be made on the UniSuper website.

-• The superannuation payment may cause me to exceed the superannuation concessional cap.
+• The superannuation payment caused me to exceed the superannuation concessional cap.
 What can I do?

 Concessional superannuation contributions that are above yearly limits, currently $27,500 (for the 2023-24 financial year), are included in your assessable income and may affect how much income tax you pay.